Algerian wine: History

 The roots of Algerian winemaking can be traced to the settlement of the Phoenicians and the influences of nearby Carthage.
 Under Roman rule, winemaking continued until its decline after the Muslim conquest of North Africa in the 7th and 8th centuries.
 During this time the wine industry was severely limited due to the prohibition of alcohol under Islamic dietary laws.
-When Algeria came under French rule in 1830 vineyards were replanted in order to serve the needs of the local pieds-noir.
+When Algeria came under French rule in 1830 vineyards were replanted to serve the needs of the local pieds-noir.
 When the phylloxera epidemic destroyed the French vineyards in the mid-19th century, Algerian wine exports into France filled the void.
 An influx of winemakers from the German wine region of Baden brought with them more modern winemaking techniques and helped to increase the overall quality of Algerian wine.
 Even after the French resumed normal levels of wine production, Algerian wine was still widely used in regions like the Languedoc as a blending component that added color and strength to the wines.

+From 1854 to 1915, wine production grew from 25K hectoliters to 10 million hectoliters.
+Starting in the 1880s, the price of French wines started to decrease, leading the wine industry to lobby in favor of restricted imports and higher quality standards.
+During World War I, the phylloxera epidemic reached Algerian vines.
+In 1935, appellations were introduced to protect regional productions and ensure that Algerian wine was not being sold as a French product, which was often the case.